traindown/traindown/routes/index.md

 That all being said, **Traindown** is also great for computers!

-The format is more compact than JSON, YAML, XML, etc. It is also easily output into spreadsheets as well as other training applications.
+The format is more compact than JSON, YAML, XML, etc. It is also easily output into spreadsheets as well as other training specific applications.

 By standardizing how computers think about human training, we make our data portable.
 The goal of **Traindown** is to produce a common language of training data.

-This allows for researchers to have better data for modeling in machine learning.
+This common language allows for researchers to have better data for modeling.
 Imagine a world where you donated your training data to help create systems that optimize training for everyone!

-We won't have that future if everyone's data is in a proprietary formats locked away in closed systems.
+We won't have that future if everyone's data is in proprietary formats locked away in closed systems.
 By starting with standardization, we make amazing things possible.

 And for you, personally, the benefits of standardization include never being locked into one app.
 Imagine learning about a new app and being able to load your entire training history into it immediately!